-COM 100 FUNDAMENTALS OF COMMUNICATION
+COM 100

-This course provides an introductory survey of communication topics such as nonverbal communication, interpersonal communication, small group communication, and public speaking.
+FUNDAMENTALS OF COMMUNICATIONThis course provides an introductory survey of communication topics such as nonverbal communication, interpersonal communication, small group communication, and public communication, small group communication, and public speaking.
 The course is designed to help students understand and apply basic communication theories and skills.
 Each semester.